Mateusmsouza/Mateusmsouza/README.md

 I am a Software Engineer currently working at **[@Luizalabs](https://github.com/luizalabs)** in São Paulo, Brazil.

-Aside my full-time job, I work on personal and open source projects such as [SrBarriga](https://github.com/Mateusmsouza/srbarriga) and [Store that bit](https://github.com/Mateusmsouza/store-that-bit).
+Aside my full-time job, I work on personal and open source projects such as [SrBarriga](https://github.com/Mateusmsouza/srbarriga).

 ## You may reach me at